severian42/MoA-Ollama-Chat/README.md

 ## Advanced Usage

-- **Model Customization**: Easily switch between different reference and aggregate models to suit your needs.
+- **Model Customization**: Easily switch between different aggregate models to suit your needs.
 - **Parameter Tuning**: Adjust temperature, max tokens, and rounds to control the output's creativity and length.
 - **Multi-Turn Conversations**: Enable or disable context retention for more dynamic interactions.

-## Performance Insights

-While specific benchmarks are not provided, the MoA approach has shown significant improvements over single-model systems, potentially outperforming some commercial AI solutions in certain tasks.

 ## Contributing